epfl-ada/ada-2024-project-5pack/data_story/index.md

 To do that, we will use regression analysis.
 While using OLS might sounds tempting,  it doesn’t account for confounding factors such as the varying difficulty of reaching different target articles.
 To address this, we’ll use a more robust approach: the **Mixed Linear Model**.
 This model introduces a "random effect" term to account for the variability introduced by different target articles.

-Let's take a look at that equation:
+Let's take a look at Mixed Linear Model equation:

 $$
 \text{Game Time}_{ij} = \beta_0 + \beta_1 \cdot \text{semantic_increase_score}_{ij} + \beta_2 \cdot \text{top_links_usage_ratio}_{ij} + \beta_3 \cdot \text{hub_ratio}_{ij} + \beta_4 \cdot \text{backtrack_ratio}_{ij} + u_{i} + \epsilon